To enrich, inform and celebrate the cultural and creative experience of all Australians.

-Over ten years ago, we initiated the WOMADelaide Community Access Program.
-The initiative was designed to provide access to individuals and organisations who wouldn't normally have the chance to experience the World's Festival.
+Providing access to WOMADelaide to individuals and organisations who wouldn't normally have the chance to experience The World's Festival.